NLR-DevTeam/Fcitx5-Enhancer/README.md

 ```

 And finally, you'll see the library named `libfcitx5_detector.so` under the `build` folder.
-Rename it to `native.so` and place it inside folder `.minecraft/.fcitx5-enhancer`.
+Rename it to `native.so` and place it into folder `.minecraft/.fcitx5-enhancer`.

 ## License
 This project is licensed under [MIT License](/LICENSE.txt).